Moveworks DSL Reference

 This document highlights the syntax for MW DSL

-To know about the Data objects that you can use, please visit this document
+To know about the Data objects that you can use, please review the following Documentation

-To go through some common examples, please visit this document
+To go through some common examples, please review the following Documentation

 Overview